 There are three major lessons Gar Bear attempted to teach me:

 - Do not communicate with upper management more than you have to.
 Do not speak on conference calls, do not call your DM to ask questions, figure it all out on your own, stay out of the spotlight.

 - Do not waste your time or money on a degree in Retail Management.

 - You don’t have to have a passion for the product to sell it.
 All of this stuff we carry is shit.

-- In his talk this meant: Each day is full of unique customers and unique employees with unique situations.
-Being a manager is about managing those situations with your best judgement with your store and company mission in mind.
+- In his talk, this meant: Each day is full of unique customers and unique employees with unique situations.
+Being a manager is about managing those situations with your best judgment with your store and company mission in mind.

 - When I decided I no longer wanted to teach I told him of my grand plan to make millions in real estate and to purchase the company we worked for.
 He rolled his eyes, why waste your effort on this store?

 - In his talk, this meant: You’re better than that, dream bigger.

 The day he met his fateful end (again at my own command) with our company I cried…in fact I still find times that I wish I could talk to him about certain situations I have come across in retail just to learn from the snarky response he would have in store…but that is a tale for another day.
 Remember the best guidance can come from the most unlikely teachers if you open your mind to read between the lines.